jackdewinter/pymarkdown/readme.md

   - raw_html
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
 - all types of end-inlines and inlines at end i.e. 50
+- why is space after atx in text?

 ## Bugs - General - Solve

-- fenced, 99 with more blanks

 ## Bugs - General - Uncategorized

-- why is space after atx in text?
 - why does hard break not have \n?
   - hard break followed by 3 spaces, then emphasis
   - variations of 52e with extra spaces after, etc.